-Please note that, if a student visa is involved, we will inform the Belgian Immigration Office that you have not been admitted to the programme.
+Please note that we will then inform the Belgian Immigration Office that you have not been admitted to the programme.

 Once you have started classes

 Once you have started classes, no refunds are possible.
 There is only one exception to this rule.